index

 The image π(Λ)\pi_\parallel(\Lambda) is a 3D Penrose tiling—aperiodic because the irrationality of φ\varphi prevents any lattice translation from mapping entirely into EE_\parallel.
 The internal space EE_\perp compactifies to S3S^3 and the icosahedral symmetry quotients it to the orbifold S3/2IS^3/\mathrm{2I}, where 2I\mathrm{2I} is the binary icosahedral group (2I=120|\mathrm{2I}| = 120, the largest finite subgroup of SU(2)\mathrm{SU}(2)).
 The McKay correspondence5 identifies this orbifold with the E8E_8 singularity, with Coxeter number h=30h = 30.

-The symmetry group is forced.
-Three independent requirements eliminate all alternatives.
+Three independent requirements force the symmetry group and eliminate all alternatives.
 Crystallographic restriction eliminates C1,C2,C3,C4,C6C_1, C_2, C_3, C_4, C_6—these produce resonance lock-in under recursive scaling. φ\varphi-compatibility eliminates every remaining n5n \neq 5, since 2cos(π/n)=φ2\cos(\pi/n) = \varphi has the unique solution n=5n = 5.
 Binary closure on S2S^2 (which carries Z2\mathbb{Z}_2 antipodal symmetry) lifts C5C_5 to C2×C5=C10C_2 \times C_5 = C_{10}.
 On S3S^3, the group implementing C10C_{10} symmetry is 2I\mathrm{2I}.

 The orbifold S3/2IS^3/\mathrm{2I} determines which fields survive the quotient and how the surviving spectrum differs from that of the parent S3S^3.